PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 ## Copy a terminal by serial no

-Copy terminal API allows the thirdparty system to copy a terminal by  origin terminal id.
+Copy terminal API allows the thirdparty system to copy a terminal by  origin terminal serial no.

 **API**